dicepencilpaper/864-System/Referee Toolbox.md

 ## Fantasy

-Spells are provided in the Fantasy 864 game, but not the tools to build your own.
-Here are the tables to build your own spells.
+Here are some tool to use in a Fantasy game.

 ### Fantasy Equipment